 If you have a patient in any setting who is been discharged from the hospital for any reason and is experiencing any of these symptoms after being intubated, they need a consult from the speech therapist.
 The symptoms can be short-lived, but they can also be very persistent.
 Most of my patients did end up getting off of the feeding tube after transplant, but some did not.
 If you read my posting about acute respiratory distress syndrome and the other posting about post intensive care syndrome, you will have learned that there are significant cognitive and mental health side effects of both of these conditions.
 Possible delirium and cognitive impairment are things that need to be evaluated for baseline function and measured for return to normal by our speech therapist associates.
 And there’s that possibility of a feeding tube after being intubated, so the SLP is so crucial in returning the swallowing capabilities of our patients!

 And then there’s our close colleagues the occupational therapists!
 Many of these respiratory devices come with masks that are difficult to manage and take a significant amount of strength to don and doff.
-The range of motion required to get a mask overhead is sometimes more than a patient is able to muster of their own will especially after experiencing post intensive care syndrome.
-We’ve learned more recently that COVID-19 affects the smaller muscles of the body, so we can expect that the hands arms wrists and fingers will be affected significantly.
+The range of motion required to get a mask overhead is sometimes more than a patient is able to muster, especially after experiencing post intensive care syndrome.
+We’ve learned more recently that COVID-19 affects the smaller muscles of the body, so we can expect that the hands, arms, wrists, and fingers will be affected significantly.
 Velcro closures are challenging enough to figure out what goes where on these masks, but trying to manage them when you have no strength it’s going to be so much more difficult.

 And that’s just the pulmonary device aspect of coming home!
 These patients will still need significant education on energy conservation, probably to the point of rearranging large portions of their home, so that they can still continue to function in their own environment without exhausting themselves.
 I once had to teach my mother how to put on deodorant with one arm after she had a wrist surgery.
 She had no idea that this was possible!
 Most people don’t.
 But our occupational therapists can come in and teach our patients how they can do more things with less.